Chapter 18 BWV 88 Siehe, ich will viel Fischer aussenden

 The feeling of potentially inhibiting fears and tribulations is powerfully portrayed (bars 32-40) but not dwelt upon.
 The essence of this movement is the joy of fruitful union and not of dangerous and negative experiences.
 Nevertheless, we should always be aware of the possibility that the latter may conspire to prevent the former.

 A similar moment occurs in the final recitative for soprano (bars 8-10) where the pathos of the line conveys the message that trouble and toil, plague and pestilence, lies and envy must be viewed as enemies of true union.
-It was difficult for the Eighteenth Century Lutheran to lose sight of these negative aspects of earthly existence for any period of time and Bach portrays them as the text dictates, but his unfailing optimism always prevails.
+It was difficult for the Eighteenth Century Lutheran to lose sight of these negative aspects of earthly existence for any period of time and Bach portrays them as the text dictates; nevertheless his unfailing optimism always prevails.
 The point is that when God extends His hand, these matters need not divert us.

 Furthermore, a true perspective enables us to see, in hindsight, that these trials were actually good for us and doubtlessly character forming!
 Pain needs to be suffered and cheerfully endured if we are ultimately to enter the House of God.